ebimodeling/neonTerms/README.md

 This is a package that will manage data about NEON's internal data product structures

 This readme and its instructions are out of date.
 Until I get around to updating it, use the scripts in DB_generation_commands.R and DP_number_generation_commands.R

 And if you make a "new" database, always use the term definition table from the old database!
 Always!

+The current version of the database is november.sqlite

 ### Quick start